io-aero/io-template-app/_sources/configuration_io_template_app.rst.txt

 .settings.io_aero.toml
 ----------------------

-This file controls the secrets of the **IO-TEMPLATE-APP** application.
+This file controls the secrets of the application.
 This file is not included in the repository.
 The file ``.settings.io_aero_template.toml`` can be used as a template.